moby/moby/docs/sources/reference/commandline/cli.md

 or read-write mode, respectively.
 By default, the volumes are mounted in the same mode (read write or read only) as the reference container.

-The `-a` flag tells `docker run` to bind to the container's stdin, stdout or stderr.
+The `-a` flag tells `docker run` to bind to the container's `STDIN`, `STDOUT` or `STDERR`.
 This makes it possible to manipulate the output and input as needed.

     $ echo "test" | sudo docker run -i -a stdin ubuntu cat -

-This pipes data into a container and prints the container's ID by attaching only to the container'sstdin.
+This pipes data into a container and prints the container's ID by attaching only to the container's `STDIN`.

     $ sudo docker run -a stderr ubuntu echo test

-This isn't going to print anything unless there's an error because We've only attached to the stderr of the container.
-The container's logs still store what's been written to stderr and stdout.
+This isn't going to print anything unless there's an error because we've only attached to the `STDERR` of the container.
+The container's logs still store what's been written to `STDERR` and `STDOUT`.

     $ cat somefile | sudo docker run -i -a stdin mybuilder dobuild